Lab Members

 Current Cooper Lab Members

 Deja’s research focuses on inclusion in citizen science.
-She investigates racial and economic factors that influence the distribution of volunteer-generated environmental data, barriers to participation, and explores models of public engagement aimed at expanding the beneficiaries of scientific practices.
+She investigates racial and economic factors that influence the distribution of participant-generated environmental data, barriers to participation, and explores models of public engagement aimed at expanding the beneficiaries of scientific practices.

-Lauren Pharr is a PhD student in the Fish, Wildlife, and Conservation Biology program.
+Lauren Pharr (she/her) is a PhD student in the Fish, Wildlife, and Conservation Biology program.
 She is co-supervised by Dr. Chris Moorman.
 Visit her website.
 She is also co-founder of Field Inclusive.

 Lauren’s dissertation research focuses on the potential links between climate change and increasing brood reduction in Red-cockaded Woodpecker populations.
 Lauren’s Master’s research in the Cooper lab focused on links between noise and light pollution and songbird survival.
 She obtained her undergraduate degree in Environmental Biology with a minor in Biology from Wingate University.
 Lauren’s research at Wingate focused on studying changes in avian harmonics of the Chinese Blue-Breasted Quail (Coturnix chinensis).
 Lauren enjoys being in nature, loves animals, and her favorite movie of all time is “The Lion King.”